- The law is designed to help dogs and owners

 - Protect your dog at home and abroad

-The new law, which was announced in late 2014, will help take the burden away from animal charities and local authorities, who currently have to search for lost pets and track down strays, as well as making it easier for owners to find their dogs should they get lost.
+The microchipping law, which was announced in late 2014, aimed to help take the burden away from animal charities and local authorities, who were having to search for lost pets and track down strays.
+It was also designed to make it easier for owners to find their dogs should they get lost.

 The law could also help dog welfare, by encouraging more dog owners to act responsibly.

 However, according a recent report by the Dogs Trust, only 34% of the total number of stray dogs taken in by dog wardens were already microchipped.
 Compare this to the previous year (29%) which suggests a significant number of dog owners haven't had their dogs microchipped.

 Here are Lee Paris' answers to the key microchipping questions that owners might have.

 A small electronic chip, around the size of a grain of rice.
 It contains a unique number that can be read by a scanner.

 The owner's contact details are logged on a central database.
 If your dog becomes lost, is picked up by the dog warden, or turns up at a shelter or vet's office, the microchip can be scanned and matched to your contact details, which are kept on a database, and returned to you swiftly and safely.

 Using a specially designed implanting device, the microchip is injected through a sterile needle under the dog's skin between the shoulder blades.

 Not at all.
 No anaesthetic is required and the procedure should cause no more discomfort than a standard vaccination.